Are French bulldogs affectionate? You better believe they are.

 Frenchies Can Be “Velcro Dogs”

-A velcro dog is one that never leaves your side.
+A Velcro dog is one that never leaves your side.
 Wherever you are, there they are.
-If you need to leave the house for errands, expect to bring the dog with you.
+If you need to leave the house for errands, expect to take the dog with you.

 They will insist.